Pawlllosss/-Qt-C-WeatherUpdate/README.md

 # Weather Update (C++/Qt)

-A simple C++ project using Qt library, which downloades a weather through the free API provided by www.openweathermap.org.
+A simple C++ project using Qt library, which downloads a weather through the free API provided by www.openweathermap.org.
 Then saves it to the SQL database.

 ## Getting Started